heethanjan/Feature-Generator-for-FSL/README.md

-## A Feature Generator for Few-Shot Learning
+# A Feature Generator for Few-Shot Learning

 Train the generator using `traingerator.py`

-# Testing
+## Testing
+Set the path of the trained generator in `modified-few-shot-meta-baseline/models/meta_baseline.py`

 For testing its effect on the MetaBaseline model.
 We'll be using a modified version of MetaBaseline, located in the `modified-few-shot-meta-baseline` folder.  refer to the original [MetaBaseline GitHub repository](https://github.com/yinboc/few-shot-meta-baseline) for more details on the evaluation process.

 ## Prerequisites